How to Help Your CEO Become a Thought Leader in Less Than 6 Months

 But here’s the deal: We cash our own checks on this one.
 We have several of our own podcasts, and they’ve been central to our business model.
 They’ve helped develop my thought leadership, and the thought leadership of my co-host, Logan Lyles, and several others on our team here at Sweet Fish.

 In a nutshell, podcasting gives you credibility and provides you with a bright & shiny spotlight that you can shine on others within your industry.
 Plus, there’s no better way to learn more about your customers than starting a podcast.
 Oh, and of course, you can turn every podcast episode into at least 3 pieces of content (we do it every day).(And even if you don’t want to use us for your B2B podcasting needs, that’s OK.
-We give away our entire process right here, so you can DIY it.)
+We give away our entire podcasting for business process right here, so you can DIY it.)

 3) Long form blog posts and written content